oils-for-unix/oils/README.md

 ### Quick Start on Linux

-After following the instructions on the [Contributing][] page, you should be able to do this:
+After following the instructions on the [Contributing][] page, you'll have a Python program that you can quickly run and change!
+Try it interactively:

     bash$ bin/osh

     osh$ name=world
     osh$ echo "hello $name"
     hello world

-Try running a shell script you wrote with `bin/osh myscript.sh`.
+- Try running a shell script you wrote with `bin/osh myscript.sh`.
+- Run `bin/oil` to try the Oil language.

+Let us know if any of these things don't work!
+[The continuous build](http://travis-ci.oilshell.org/jobs/) tests them at every commit.

+### Dev Build vs. Release Build

-This is called the **developer build**, and is **very different** from the release tarball.
+Again, note that the **developer build** is **very different** from the release tarball.
 The [Contributing][] page describes this difference in detail.

 The release tarballs are linked from the [home page](https://www.oilshell.org/).
 (Developer builds don't work on OS X, so use the release tarballs on OS X.)

-Run `bin/oil` to try the Oil language.
-Send me feedback about it!

 ### Docs